guilhermetavares/restkiss/docs/tutorial.rst

 Also note that ``delete`` is the first method with **no return value**.
 You can do the same thing on ``create/update`` if you like.
-When there's no meaningful data returned, Restless simply sends back a correct status code & an empty body.
+When there's no meaningful data returned, Restkiss simply sends back a correct status code & an empty body.

 Finally, there's no need to hook up more URLconfs.
-Restless delegates based on a list & a detail endpoint.
-All further dispatching is HTTP verb-based & handled by Restless.
+Restkiss delegates based on a list & a detail endpoint.
+All further dispatching is HTTP verb-based & handled by Restkiss.

 Testing the API, Round 2